 While it is very rare, parts of upper floors which are not used or have very limited use and which, because they are affected by so many adverse factors, would not be of use (or very limited use) to a hypothetical tenant, the values of these parts should reflect this.
-If any such circumstances are identified consult with your Divisional Valuer to determine if limited or nominal figures should be applied.
+If any such circumstances are identified consult with the Industrial Working Group to determine if limited or nominal figures should be applied.